mksami22/SE-Project-3/README.md

 # Successful usecases

-🎉️ Case study : Kimia
+🎉️ Case study : Master's Student

+User: Kanchana

-Background: Student majoring in Computer Science
+Background: Student majoring in Electrical and Computer Engineering

 Scenario:

-- Kimia was struggling with managing large amounts of information from complex textbooks.
+- Kanchana was struggling with managing large amounts of information from complex textbooks.
-- Kimia started using Auto-Anki with ChatGPT to extract key content from PDF textbooks and create flashcards automatically.
+- Kanchana started using Auto-Anki with ChatGPT to extract key content from PDF textbooks and create flashcards automatically.
-- Result: Kimia noticed a significant improvement in her ability to absorb and retain information.
-Kimia achieved a good grade in her Software Engineering midterm exam and now has more free time for other activities.
+- Result: Kanchana noticed a significant improvement in her ability to absorb and retain information.
+Kanchana achieved a good grade in her Software Engineering midterm exam and now has more free time for other activities.

-🎉️ Case Study: Language Learning
+🎉️ Case Study: Aspiring International Master's Student

-User: Mohammed
+User: Jamatis

-Background: Language Enthusiast
+Background: Undergraduate Engineering Student

 Scenario:

-- Mohammed was passionate about learning new languages and wanted to create flashcards to improve his vocabulary.
-- He used Auto-Anki with ChatGPT to extract phrases and sentences from Spanish language textbooks and websites.
-- Result: Mohammed could expand his vocabulary and language skills in only 2 weeks that he has used Auto-Anki, making his conversations more fluent and enjoyable.
+- Jamatis, an engineer from Jamaica, aimed to pursue his Masters in CS at NC State University.
+- Using Auto-Anki, he focused on creating flashcards for his TOEFL English Vocabulary test.
+- The flashcards facilitated effective revision and application of learned words in sentences.
+- Result: Jamatis successfully cleared the TOEFL test with flying colors and he secured admission to NC State University for the spring semester.

 # Installation